-A hot lunch program is available for all students.
+A hot lunch program is available for all students for an additional cost.
+Lunch is not included in the school tuition.
 Parents may choose this option or send a home lunch.
-The current month's lunch menu is available on the school website on the Family Resources page and by clicking on the "Quick Links" drop-down menu.
+The current month's lunch menu is available on the school website on the Family Resources page.
 Food (including any kind of candy) should be eaten only at lunchtime or at the designated snack time.
 No gum-chewing is permitted, barring educational accommodations approved by administration.
-Students in kindergarten through 3rd grade may eat a nutritious snack brought from home during a time designated by their teacher.
+Students in kindergarten through third grade may eat a nutritious snack brought from home during a time designated by their teacher.
 Please note there are no vending machines on campus.